-The Truth & Life Conference is an annual, unique three-day event for students, faculty, and staff on the campus of The Master's University.
+The Truth & Life Conference is a required, annual three-day event for students, faculty, and staff on the campus of The Master's University.
+Any sessions that are missed will count as a chapel miss for the student.
 TLC is designed to be a powerful worship experience for those who wish to be refreshed and renewed with one central focus-the expositional preaching and teaching of the Scriptures.
 Since 1993, the Truth & Life Conference has proclaimed the inerrant authority of the Word of God to the glory of God and the sanctification of His people.
 For more information about TLC, please access www.truthandlife.org.